patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/punctuation.md

 - "He is a highly talented writer."
 - "She is a high-quality job candidate."

 For most prefixes, you should *not* use a hyphen.
-In particular, do not use a hypen for the following:
+In particular, do not use a hyphen for the following:

 - Auto- (such as autopopulate; autoloading)
 - Pre- (such as prerequisite)
 - Re-  (such as recreate)
 - Sub- (such as submerge)

-An exception for this rule is when you add a modifer prefix like “non".
-In these cases, you should use a hypen.
+An exception for this rule is when you add a modifier prefix like “non".
+In these cases, you should use a hyphen.
 For example, "non-Red Hatter."

-If you're unsure about the use of a hypen, refer to [Merriam-Webster's online dictionary.](https://www.merriam-webster.com/)
+If you're unsure about the use of a hyphen, refer to [Merriam-Webster's online dictionary.](https://www.merriam-webster.com/)

 ## Exclamation mark
 Use **exclamation marks** sparingly.
 Don’t use one to generate excitement; only use an exclamation mark if the user is actually experiencing something exciting.
 You can also use an exclamation mark for something cautionary, like “Stop!” or “Watch out!”